-YGE ProgCard II - Programming Card
+ProgCard II - Programming Card for ICE Series ESC Users' Manual

-With the programming card we offer you an easy to use programming unit which allows you to change every single function of our ProgCard II compatible ESC's.
+With the programming card, you can change every single function of our ProgCard II compatible ESC's.
 A special feature is the exact cutoff voltage adjustment for the two Lithium batteries types on the market with their respective number of cells.
 Further can be adjusted the timing, different brake modes, the governor speed regulation and the accurate throttle stick positions by means of buttons.
-The current settings can be read back with all our ESC's with BEC.
-ESC's with integrated opto-coupler cannot be read back by the progCard II.
+The actual settings can be read back with all our BEC ESC.
+All other Opto-coupler ESC's the setting can be seen only at programming time.
 In addition to the LED matrix overview, the confirmation of the respective programming step is done via an acoustic signal, which is produced by the motor connected to the ESC.

-All this is possible without the otherwise usual stick programming.
+All this is possible without the otherwise usual throttle stick programming.